casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 As with text and visual art generation, music generation falls within the space of computational creativity.

-In addition to providing a number of usecases, it is also interesting in the sense that creativity is a fundamental aspect of human intelligence
+In addition to providing a number of usecases, it is also interesting in the sense that creativity is a fundamental aspect of human intelligence (Reference).

 It is recognized that contemporary AI hold advantages over humans in analytical tasks such as identifying relationships and caputuring complex dynamics of large datasets.
-However, creativity is argued to be one of the areas in which humans still hold significant (Parry et. al, 2016 p.580; Jarrahi, 2018 p.582)

-Exploration of computational creativity is therefore an important step on the path to general or strong Artificial Intelligence (Russel & Norvig, 2016 p.16;   ).
+However, creativity is argued to be one of the areas in which humans still hold significant (Parry et. al, 2016 p.580; Jarrahi, 2018 p.582).
+Exploration of computational creativity is therefore an important step on the path to general or strong Artificial Intelligence (Russel & Norvig, 2016 p.16; Jaques et. al.,2017 ).

 ## Application Context